Taxes and Pensions in Scripture and Today

 Old Age Pensions and Income Tax

-The income tax that was imposed on adult residents was not deducted as PAYE or PAYG (Pay as you earn, or Pay as you go).
-It was a fairly straightforward amount, assessable at the close of each calendar year.
+The income tax that was imposed on adult residents was not deducted as PAYE or PAYG (Pay as you earn, or Pay as you go) until 1944 - a bit earlier in South Australia.
+But initially, not assessable until after the close of each calendar year, it was a fairly small amount in 1895 in Victoria and NSW.
 See Queensland's assessment rules in 1902 just below.
 See the more complex Commonwealth rules in 1942, further down the page.

-1. In 1895 in Victoria and NSW, the Income Tax Act enabled them to offer the Old Age Pension in January 1901 with the pension being 10 shillings weekly or 15 shillings for married couples.
-It was available to all persons of reputable character, aged at least 65, earning less than £50 annually, and resident in NSW for 25+ years (or 20+ years in Victoria).
+1. In Victoria and NSW this 1895 Income Tax enabled them to offer the Old Age Pension in January 1901, with the pension being 10 shillings weekly or 15 shillings for married couples.
+The pension was available to all persons of reputable character, aged at least 65, earning less than £50 annually, and resident in NSW for 25+ years (or 20+ years in Victoria).
 It followed similar schemes in Denmark in 1892, and New Zealand in 1899.
 Note too, in Victoria and NSW it was permissible for the pensioner to be indigenous from birth provided that the pension applicant had not spent a considerable time in prison, or deserted their spouse for twelve months or more without just cause.

 2. In preparation to offer the same starting in July 1908, in January 1902 the Qld government introduced its Income Tax Act, click here for more details.
 The levy was 10 shillings per annum on every adult male over the age of 21 earning less then £100, £1 per annum if earning between £100 and £150, then 5% on "produce of property" income and 2½% on "personal exertion" income for income over £150.
 Note, adult females weren't taxed unless their income exceeded £150.
 Click here for links to the other states.